-The staff at the Tennessee Poison Center provides poison prevention outreach to all 95 counties.
+The Tennessee Poison Center provides poison prevention outreach to all 95 counties.
 This program provides information and education to the public, healthcare professionals, educators, industry managers and workers, the press, and individuals requesting information or assistance with identifying possible risks within the community resulting from exposure to poisons or hazardous materials.

 The major goals of the outreach program are to:

-- Develop community-based health and safety programs
+- Develop community-based health and safety programs for all age groups

 - Develop instructional materials for primary and secondary education